Nick-Gabe/FAPI-whack-a-potatoe/README.md

 But because the confidence isn't 100%, it will allow the image to be true even if some small things are different, so after some testing 0.8 is a good value because it can find normal potatoes and the special ones aswell, while not clicking green or red ones.

 It also uses the `keyboard` library to handle keyboard presses, because having to `Ctrl + C` while your mouse is clicking everywhere is not a good idea...
-Instead when you press a specific key _(f8 by default)_ it will start or stop the script.
+Instead when you press a specific key (`F8` by default) it will start or stop the script.

 There are multiple images in the img folder because they might be useful incase you're doing extra automations, for example automatically starting the round when the timer reaches to 0.